 A million years ago, I arrived in NYC and fell, like Alice, into a rabbit hole that took me on an adventure that continues to this day.
+I think I lived with my friend at somewhere similar to these apartments for rent when I first got here as it was hard for me to find and afford a place to live on my own.
+And during that time, we quickly came across the rabbit hole.

 The “rabbit hole” was a hole in the wall, dive bar/club housed in a loft building on White Street.
 The building was owned by the artist Ross Bleckner and both Julian Schnabel and Barbara Kruger had studios on respective floors.
 But the bottom (three) floors were the home of the Mudd, an exclusive enclave that was never easy to penetrate, even once on the inside.